andrewdavidmackenzie/flow/docs/internals/flow_execution.md

 If they are WASM implementations supplied by the flow itself, then they are also loaded.

 ### Initialization
-Any functions with "Input Initializers" ("Once" or "Constant" types) have the relevant inputs initialized with the specified value.
+Any functions with "Input Initializers" ("Once" or "Constant" types) will have the relevant inputs initialized with the specified value.

-This may satisfy the function's need for input data.
-If it is not blocked sending to some destination then it will be set into the `Ready` state.
+This may satisfy the function's need for input data and then it will be set into the `Ready` state.

 Since the function's input is full, this may cause a block on other functions pending to send to that input.